Artin group injection in the Hecke algebra for right-angled groups: Introduction

-The central argument of the proof lies in the existence of an integral faithful representation of the Coxeter monoid algebra ($0$-Hecke algebra) of any Coxeter system $(W,S)$, made by idempotents functions which are the projections $P^J: W \rightarrow W^J$ over a parabolic quotient $W^J$.
-In particular we use the fact that, viewing these projections as endomorphisms of the free $\mathbb{Z}$-module generated by $W$, the endomorphisms $P^w:=P^{\{s_1\}}P^{\{s_2\}}\cdots P^{\{s_k\}}$ corresponding to a reduced expression $s_1s_2\cdots s_k$ for $w\in W$ depend only on the elements of $W$ and are linearly independent.
+The central argument of the proof of our results lies in the existence of an integral faithful representation of the Coxeter monoid $\mathbb{Z}$-algebra ($0$-Hecke algebra) of any Coxeter system $(W,S)$, made by idempotent functions which are the projections $P^J: W \rightarrow W^J$ over a set $W^J$ of representative of the quotient of the Coxeter group $W$ by a parabolic subgroup $W_J$.
+In particular we use the fact that, viewing these projections as endomorphisms of the free $\mathbb{Z}$-module generated by $W$, the endomorphisms $P^w:=P^{\{s_1\}}P^{\{s_2\}}\cdots P^{\{s_k\}}$ corresponding to a reduced expression $s_1s_2\cdots s_k$ for $w\in W$ depend only on the elements of $W$ and they are linearly independent.
+An important observation is that an endomorphism $P^w$ can be considered as an element of the incidence algebra of the Bruhat poset of $W$.
+This results permit to prove, when $R^A$ is a right-angled Artin group generated by $\{s_1,...,s_n\}$, that the assignments $s_i \mapsto q\I-(q+1)P^{s_i}$ and $s_i \mapsto -\I+(q+1)P^{s_i}$, for all $i\in \{1,2,...,n\}$, provide the stated injection of $R^A$ in the Hecke algebra $\mathcal{H}(R)$, consequently in the Coxeter monoid algebra over the ring $\mathbb{Z}[q,q^{-1}]$ (see Theorems~\ref{rep faith} and \ref{rappresentazioni Artin}), and in the incidence algebra of the Bruhat poset of $R$ (Corollary \ref{corollario iniezioni}).

+Our results provide also a class of finite-dimensional representations of any right-angled Artin group; in fact these groups act, via the $0$-Hecke algebras in which are embedded, on any lower Bruhat interval of the corresponding Coxeter groups (see the end of Section \ref{4}).

-In the finite case the representation theory of the $0$-Hecke algebras was initiated and extensively studied in \cite{Norton}.
+In the finite case the representation theory of the $0$-Hecke algebras was initiated and extensively studied by Norton in \cite{Norton}.
 A realization of these algebras by projections over the parabolic quotients was already pointed out and investigated (see, e.g, \cite{HirSchilThie} and \cite{biHecke}).
 Since we are interested in the infinite case, we have developed the theory for arbitrary Coxeter systems.